mykhakos/FreshPointSync/docs/source/product/access_product_data.rst

 .. tip::

     Try to create a snapshot of a different product with different properties.
-    Refer to ``pydantic`` documentation for more information on how to instantiate a model.
+    Refer to Pydantic documentation for more information on how to instantiate a model.

 Reading Product Name, Category, and Location
 --------------------------------------------